 - Make sure the drain works properly. - In case of the direct duct connection system, there is negative pressure inside the unit relative to atmospheric pressure when the unit is running, so be sure to provide drain frap on the drain outlet.
-(See the figure)
+(See Fig. 7-1)